MPI

 module load nvhpc

-Substitute intel-one-mpi/VERSION
+Substitute intel-oneapi-mpi/VERSION

 with impi/2021.6